hjalal/twig/README.md

 ## Documentation and Tutorials

-For detailed documentation and tutorials, please visit our [GitHub Pages site](https://hjalal.github.io/twig).
-The Articles section provides several detailed vignettes on the use of `twig`.

 **twig** is an R package for building Markov models and decision trees for Medical Decision Making and cost-effectiveness analyses.
-There is a graphical user interface at [DecisionTwig](https://www.dashlab.ca/projects/decision_twig/) to develop with the twig syntax visually.
+An online graphical user interface is available at [DecisionTwig](https://www.dashlab.ca/projects/decision_twig/) to interactively build the twig syntax.

 ## Installation

+A CRAN version will soon be available.

 To install **twig** from GitHub, use the following command in R: